-Across the country, the negative impact of Covid-19 over the past year on the finances of organisations, both public and private, has been well documented.
+Across the country, the negative impact of Covid-19 over the past 2 years on the finances of organisations, both public and private, has been well documented.
 In the public sector the significant pressures experienced have led to many organisations raising concerns as to their financial stability and sustainability, and a number of Local Authorities have issued Section 114 notices, with others mooted to be close to requiring Section 114 notices to be issued.

-However, given the above context it is important to note that whilst policing has been impacted by Covid-19, the financial impact thus far for Policing has been limited compared with many other public sector bodies, and this is the case for the Hampshire PCC and Hampshire Constabulary, who have delivered a combined year end underspend of £6.7m for the 2020/21 financial year.
+However, given the above context it is important to note that whilst policing has been impacted by Covid-19, the financial impact thus far for Policing has been limited compared with many other public sector bodies, and this is the case for the Hampshire PCC and Hampshire Constabulary, who have delivered a combined year end underspend of £5.8m for the 2021/22 financial year.

-Nevertheless, as part of the assessment of the 2021/22 budget and the MTFS through until 2024/25, the PCC CFO has considered a whole range issues which could impact on financial sustainability, and these are detailed in his Section 25 report (appendix I to the 2021/22 Budget report):
+Nevertheless, as part of the assessment of the 2022/23 budget and the MTFS through until 2025/26, the PCC CFO has considered a whole range issues which could impact on financial sustainability, and these are detailed in his Section 25 report (appendix I to the 2022/23 Budget report): Hampshire PCC 2022/23 Budget and MTFS">Hampshire PCC 2022/23 Budget and MTFS